numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 * cvxopt

-**Projects which currently use * for *matrix* multiplication, and which do not implement elementwise multiplication at all:**
+**Projects which currently use * for matrix multiplication, and which don't really care about elementwise multiplication of matrices:**

 There are several projects which implement matrix types, but from a very different perspective than the numerical libraries discussed